AGameAnx/dok-repo/patches/jaraci.md

     * **Missile max range bonus:** `1500 => 1250`
     * **Sight and contact range bonuses:** `1200 => 1050`

-## Carrier point defense weapons
+### Point defense weapons
 > *Carrier point defense weapons are some of the most unintuitively designed weapons in the game.
-A couple of issues include - they do very little damage even at level 5 power systems, they do very low amounts of damage so going from `level 4 to level 5 weapon systems power level makes no difference in a carrier fight (even with changes they still don't, in most cases).
+A couple of issues include - they do very little damage even at level 5 power systems, they do very low amounts of damage so going from level 4 to level 5 weapon systems power level makes no difference in a carrier fight (even with changes they still don't, in most cases).
 Additionally, early in the game on some of the carriers they do almost nothing.
 These changes make defending against strike craft-based attacks easier in the early game which is a change forced by a particular Khaaneph Blast Drone rush.*

 * **Accuracy profiles:**
     * **Short:** `5% or 100% => 50%`